vippsas/vipps-solutions/invoice-through-epayments/README.md

       * `userFlow`  - Must be `"PUSH_MESSAGE"`.
       * `customer.phoneNumber` - The customer's phone number.
       * `paymentDescription` - Short description with relevant information about the invoice.
       * `receiptInfo` (might be renamed)- Invoice information for the payment.
-It might be a link to a pdf or orderlines, more info will come june 2023.
+It might be a link to a PDF or orderlines, more info will come June 2023.

 2. The customer will receive a push notification in their Vipps app.
 3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant.